'Like I am trash': Migrant children reveal stories of detention, separation

 Immigration and Customs Enforcement referred comment to the Department of Homeland Security, which did not immediately respond to request for comment.
 The Office of Refugee Resettlement also did not immediately respond to request for comment.

-Michelle Brané, director of the migrant rights and justice program at the Women’s Refugee Commission, had interviewed a number of children for the filing and said another issue for the youngest children is that the children are not allowed to touch to comfort each other, and their toys or personal belongings are often taken from them upon apprehension.
+Michelle Brané, director of the migrant rights and justice program at the Women’s Refugee Commission, who had interviewed a number of children for the filing, said another issue for the youngest children is that the children are not allowed to touch to comfort each other, and their toys or personal belongings are often taken from them upon apprehension.

 “I talked to a 6-year-old little girl, they took her away from her mother and then as she sat there crying they took her doll,” she said.